active-interest/seo-ultimate/readme.txt

 = Recent Releases =

+* Version 1.8 adds basic auto-linking functionality
 * Version 1.7 adds a blog privacy setting checker
 * Version 1.6 adds an All in One SEO Pack importer
-* Version 1.5 adds under-the-hood improvements and additional documentation

 = Features =